googleapis/release-please/README.md

 ## How do I change the version number?

-When a commit to the main branch has `Release-As: x.x.x` (case insensitive) in the **commit body**, Release Please will open a new pull request for the specified version.
+When a commit to the main branch has `Release-As: x.x.x` (case-insensitive) in the **commit body**, Release Please will open a new pull request for the specified version.

 **Empty commit example:**